-STORING YOUR AREA
+STORING YOUR AREA CODE

-You can store your local area code in the answering system's Caller ID record so it does not store the area code if the received call is from your local area.
+You can store your local area code in the phone's Caller ID record so it does not show (or dial) the area code if the received call is from your local area.
 If you need to dial the area code (or store it in memory), you can add it afterwards.
-See "Adding/Deleting the Area Code" on Page 21.
+See "Adding/Deleting the Area Code" on Page 22.